Joint or Dual Degree Programs

 - IEDC will review and route the approved request for UT Dallas signatures then return it to the faculty member to obtain the signatures from the French institution.

 - Send the signed, completed agreement to the Assistant Provost for Policy and Program Coordination (email@example.com) for submission to SACSCOC.

 - SACSCOC approval per substantive change policy

-For assistance in completing or submitting any of these forms, please contact Assistant Provost Serenity King (Mail Station AD42, 972.883.6749).
+For assistance in completing or submitting any of these forms, please contact Serenity Rose King, Assistant Provost for Policy and Program Coordination (Mail Station AD42, 972.883.6749).